Projects

 Space Applications Center (ISRO), Ahmedabad

-Involved in the development of a satellite-based, decoy-enabled Quantum Key Distribution (QKD) transmitter.
-Designed to eliminate the need for eight lasers by incorporating a Mach-Zehnder Intensity Modulator (MZM) and Polarization Modulator (PM) for implementing the BB84 protocol.
-The setup reduces laser distinguishability and mitigates photon number splitting (PNS) attacks.
-System-level simulations were carried out in Optisystem and MATLAB, with experimental validation using the IMC-1550-20-PMMZM device.
+I was involved in the development of a satellite-based, decoy-state Quantum Key Distribution (QKD) transmitter.
+The system was designed to eliminate the need for eight separate lasers by integrating a Mach–Zehnder Intensity Modulator (MZM) and a Polarization Modulator (PM) to implement the BB84 protocol.
+This approach reduces laser distinguishability and mitigates photon-number-splitting (PNS) attacks.
+System-level simulations were conducted in OptiSystem and MATLAB, followed by experimental validation using the IMC-1550-20-PMMZM device.

 Active Quenching Circuit for Avalanche Photo-Diode in QKD Experiments